light bulb

 How Long Do VA Survivor Benefits Last?

 Pension and DIC benefits are available for as long as the family member meets eligibility criteria.
 They are not generally available to spouses who remarry or who are cohabitating with someone else who could be considered a spouse, except when the remarriage happens after a certain age.
-Chapter 35 benefits pertaining to education and job training are available for up to 10 years from the date of the veteran’s death or until surviving dependent children reach the age of 26.
-Other programs have their own specific time limits.
+Chapter 35 benefits about education and job training are available for up to 10 years from the date of the veteran’s death or until surviving dependent children reach the age of 26.
+Other programs have their specific time limits.

 We are a veteran-owned law firm with a deep understanding of the often complex application and appeals processes involved with obtaining VA benefits for surviving spouses.
 Our team of seasoned attorneys will do the legwork of helping you obtain the evidence needed to prove eligibility in these programs.
 For your free case review, contact VetLaw today.